Recommended Practices for Safeguarding Access to Confidential Data

 - All data requested shall only be the minimum data needed to complete the study.

-- Access to the data will be limited to those with a need for evaluation or implementation of the data.
+- Access to the data will be limited to those performing the research.

-- Describe how faxes with OSHPD data are secured in secure or non-secure areas.
+- Researchers should describe how faxes with OSHPD data are secured in secure or non-secure areas.

-- Describe how facilities which store data in paper or electronic form, have controlled access procedures, and 24-hour guard or monitored alarm
+- Researchers must describe how facilities which store data in paper or electronic form, have controlled access procedures, and 24-hour guard or monitored alarm.

-- Indicate whether identifiers will be stored separately from analysis
+- Researchers should indicate whether identifiers will be stored separately from analysis data.

-- Describe how all computers that contain data will have full disc encryption that uses FIPS 140-2 certified products.
+- Researchers must describe how all computers that contain data will have full disc encryption that uses FIPS 140-2 certified products.

 - All data on removable media devices (e.g. USB thumb drives, CD/DVD, smartphones, backup tapes) will be encrypted with software which is a FIPS 140-2 certified product.

-- Indicate how all workstations, laptops and other systems that process and/or store data have security patches applied in a reasonable time What is the schedule?
+- Researchers should indicate how all workstations, laptops and other systems that process and/or store data have security patches applied in a reasonable time frame (include the frequency).

-- Explain how all transmissions of electronic data outside the secure internal network (e.g., emails, website access, and file transfer) are encrypted using software which is a FIPS 140-2 certified
+- Researchers must explain how all transmissions of electronic data outside the secure internal network (e.g., emails, website access, and file transfer) are encrypted using software which is a FIPS 140-2 certified.

-- Describe how all password controls are in place to protect data stored on workstations, laptops, servers, and removable media and should follow a minimum of 14 characters with at least one capital letter, one small letter, one number and one special character.
+- Researchers must describe how all password controls are in place to protect data stored on workstations, laptops, servers, and removable media and should follow a minimum of 14 characters with at least one capital letter, one small letter, one number and one special character.

-- Provide what security antivirus controls are in place by product name and current version.
+- Researchers must provide what security antivirus controls are in place by product name and current version.

-- Indicate method of secure wiping, degaussing, or physical destruction to be used when disposing of electronic data in accordance with NIST Guidelines for Media Sanitization NIST Special Publication 800-88 Revision 1.
+- Researchers must describe methods of secure wiping, degaussing, or physical destruction to be used when disposing of electronic data in accordance with NIST Guidelines for Media Sanitization NIST Special Publication 800-88 Revision 1.

 - OSHPD provided data is not allowed to be published or accessible to the Internet.